Pottery and Ceramic Arts in Quebec

 These hands that shape the earth

-Quebec City's ceramic workshops are often open spaces, accessible to the public, where creation takes place before visitors' eyes.
+Quebec's ceramic workshops are often open spaces, accessible to the public, where creation happens before visitors' eyes.
 A transparency that honors the artisanal gesture.

 ❖ Studio

 The Charlevoix region, rich in local clay, is an active ceramic hub.
-Several potters have set up their studios here, producing pieces inspired by the region's landscapes and colors.
+Several potters have established studios there, producing pieces inspired by the landscapes and colors of the area.

 RegionCharlevoix